minaohh/caramelo-properties-8fb73/content/pages/pricing.md

           *   12-week stays
-      - title: Can I book via Townhouse on a third-party booking site?
+      - title: Can I book the Townhouse on a third-party booking site?
         content: >
           There are those who prefer the convenience and security of a third-party side and *don't mind the platform fee*.